Latinx Literacy in Libraries and Archives

 - What are the social and economic forces tied to the places and spaces that Latinxs inhabit?

 - Where do libraries and archives fit within these geospatial arrangements and how do they serve Latinxs?

 - What can archivists and librarians do to make their services more inclusive to Latinx populations?

-Dr. Janet Ceja, Simmons University, and Dr. Mónica Colón-Aguirre, East Carolina State University, are the principle investigators for the Latinx Literacy in Libraries and Archives project in Boston.
+Dr. Janet Ceja, within the College of Organizational, Computational, and Information Sciences at Simmons University, and Dr. Mónica Colón-Aguirre, East Carolina State University, are the principle investigators for the Latinx Literacy in Libraries and Archives project in Boston.
 Students researchers include Desiree Alaniz, Adam Schutzman, and Ayoola White.